FIWARE/tutorials.Big-Data-Spark/README.md

 (with the `map()` operation) and extracts the desired attributes.
 In this case, we are interested in the sensor `type` (`Door`, `Motion`, `Bell` or `Lamp`).

-Within each iteration, we create a custom object with the property we need: the sensor `type.
+Within each iteration, we create a custom object with the property we need: the sensor `type`.
 For this purpose, we can define a case class as shown:

 ```scala
 case class Sensor(device: String)
 ```

-Therefter can count the created objects by the type of device (`countByValue()`) and perform operations such as `window()` on them.
+Thereafter can count the created objects by the type of device (`countByValue()`) and perform operations such as `window()` on them.

 After the processing, the results are output to the console: